Chris Webby: 2007–2011: Mixtapes

-After graduating from Green Farms Academy in 2007, Chris Webby went to Hofstra University in Long Island, New York on scholarship.
+After graduating from Green Farms Academy in 2007, Webster went to Hofstra University in Long Island, New York, on scholarship.
 During this time his rap name was Vindictive, and was a known freestyler through the frat houses, himself being a member of Sigma Alpha Epsilon fraternity (ΣΑΕ).
 He was arrested on March 27, 2009, during his sophomore year, in connection with a failed robbery attempt of a drug dealer on Hofstra University campus.
 He would then spend a week in jail and be banned from the school.
 Following getting kicked out he looked at rapping as a career, and focused on releasing music.

-On April 30, 2009, Chris Webby released his debut mixtape The White Noise LP.
+On April 30, 2009, Webster released his debut mixtape The White Noise LP.
 The mixtape featured his first hit single "La La La," first released on April 17, 2009, on YouTube, based on "Around the World" by Beat Ink and samples ATC's "Around The World".
 He performed at local Connecticut venues, including Toad's Place and the Heirloom Arts Theatre.
 Then on September 19, 2009, he released his second mixtape Teenage Mutant Ninja Rapper.
 The two mixtapes included tracks he had recorded since 2008.

 On May 10, 2010, he released his third mixtape Optimus Rhyme, intended to be a prelude to his fourth mixtape The Underclassmen.
 The project was billed as a "mini-mixtape" and was primarily a compilation of his unreleased tracks.
 He teamed up with DJBooth to release his fourth mixtape The Underclassmen on July 14, 2010, which featured a guest appearance by Mac Miller and others.
 The mixtape contains disses towards fellow rapper Sammy Adams.

-On December 21, 2010, Webby released his fifth mixtape Best in the Burbs.
+On December 21, 2010, Webster released his fifth mixtape Best in the Burbs.
 The mixtape featured collaborations with Statik Selektah, Ski Beatz, and Big K.R.I.T. and has been downloaded over 200,000 times on DatPiff.
 It had even shut down DatPiff's servers due to the high number of downloads upon its release, the first mixtape to do so.